alinatp/cse15l-lab-reports/Report4.md

 Commit and push the resulting change to your Github account
 ![step 9](commit.png)

-Keys Pressed: I types in `git add ListExamples.java`.
+Keys Pressed: I typed in `git add ListExamples.java`.
 Then `git status` to check on the status.
 The I wrote `git commit -m "added ListExamples.java"`.
 Then wrote `git status` once more to check that it has successfully commited.